mismathh/TILerator/README.md

  - Provide `--version` or `-v` flag to view version
  - Provide `--help` or `-h` flag to view help/usage message
  - Provide a path for a file to generate an html file
- - Provide a path for a directory to generate html files for each text file
+ - Provide a path for a directory to generate html files for each text file within folder
  - Adds HTML markup tags such as `<p>...</p>` to text
  - Outputs files to `./til` folder by default